 - Reduce speed and add eggs one at a time, fully incorporating after each addition.
 Add vanilla.

-- Alternate adding flour mixture and buttermilk, beginning and ending with flour (3 additions of flour and 2 of milk).
-Fully incorporating after each addition.
-Mix until just combined
+- Alternate adding flour mixture and cereal milk, beginning and ending with flour (3 additions of flour and 2 of milk) fully incorporating after each addition.
+Mix until just combined.

 - Spread batter evenly into prepared pan and smooth the top with a spatula.